rqlite/rqlite.io/content/en/docs/Guides/backup/_index.md

 weight: 40
 ---
 ## Backing up rqlite
 rqlite supports hot backing up a node.
 You can retrieve a copy of the underlying SQLite database via the [rqlite shell](/docs/cli/), or by directly accessing the API.
-Retrieving a full copy of the SQLite database is the recommended way to backup a rqlite system.
+Retrieving a full copy of the SQLite database is the recommended way to back up an rqlite system.

-To backup to a file using the rqlite shell issue the following command:
+To back up to a file using the rqlite shell issue the following command:
 ```
 127.0.0.1:4001> .backup bak.sqlite3
 backup file written successfully
 ```
 This command will write the SQLite database file to `bak.sqlite3`.

-You can also access the rqlite API directly, via a HTTP `GET` request to the endpoint `/db/backup`.
+You can also access the rqlite API directly, via an HTTP `GET` request to the endpoint `/db/backup`.
 For example, using `curl`, and assuming the node is listening on `localhost:4001`, you could retrieve a backup as follows:
 ```bash
 curl -s -XGET localhost:4001/db/backup -o bak.sqlite3
 ```
 >By default the backup copy returned by rqlite is in [WAL](https://www.sqlite.org/wal.html) mode.
 If you wish, you can request the backup copy to be in [DELETE mode](https://www.sqlite.org/pragma.html#pragma_journal_mode) by setting the query parameter `fmt=delete` e.g. `localhost:4001/db/backup?fmt=delete`.
 Requesting a DELETE mode backup involves making a copy of the SQLite database so ensure you have sufficient disk space or the backup may fail.
 Alternatively you can change the mode of the retrieved backup file to DELETE using the SQLite shell.

-Note that if the node is not the Leader, the node will transparently forward the request to Leader, wait for the backup data from the Leader, and return it to the client.
-If, instead, you want a backup of SQLite database of the actual node that receives the request, add `noleader` to the URL as a query parameter.
+Note that if the node is not the Leader, the node will transparently forward the request to the Leader, wait for the backup data from the Leader, and return it to the client.
+If, instead, you want a backup of the SQLite database of the actual node that receives the request, add `noleader` to the URL as a query parameter.

 If you do not wish a Follower to transparently forward a backup request to a Leader, add `redirect` to the URL as a query parameter.
 In that case if a Follower receives a backup request the Follower will respond with [HTTP 301 Moved Permanently](https://en.wikipedia.org/wiki/HTTP_301) and include the address of the Leader as the `Location` header in the response.
-It is then up the clients to re-issue the command to the Leader.
+It is then up to the client to re-issue the command to the Leader.

 > If you are backing up a large database (100MB or more), you may get much faster backups by requesting your backup directly from the Leader.